 The resolution of the display of the mobile headsets depends on what mobile phone is used, but we found the viewing quality to be fantastic when using a Samsung S8 or Google Pixel XL phone.

-The Oculus Go trailed slightly behind the frontrunners, earning an 8 out of 10 when it came to visual immersiveness.
-We found the image quality to be slightly sharper than the Gear VR and the Daydream, but the overall viewing quality is about the same.
+We found the image quality on the Oculus Go to be slightly sharper than the Gear VR and the Daydream, but the overall viewing quality is about the same.
 These three headsets all have a similar field of view.
 However, the Go lets in quite a bit more ambient light, especially when worn with glasses, which dropped its overall score down by a point.

 Following this top group, the Google Cardboard and the Acer AH101 came next, both earning a 6 out of 10 for its above-average showing in our Visual Immersiveness metric.
 The Cardboard lets in significantly more light than the Daydream — understandable, since this headset is made from rigid cardboard, rather than a more form-fitting, softer material.
 The field of view is slightly less than the Daydream, with similar sharpness and viewing quality when using the Pixel XL.